Updated May 5th, 2023

-You know it when your family doesn’t love you, and the impact can be soul crushing.
+You know it when your family doesn’t love you, and the impact can be soul-crushing.
 If you were abused or neglected as a child and had no healthy role models, you may be at risk in your teen and adult years for unhealthy behaviors like substance or alcohol use disorder.
-Damaged self-esteem may lead to food disorders or self harm.
+Damaged self-esteem may lead to food disorders or self-harm.
 Relationship difficulties are also common because trusting others is hard.

-How do you know your family doesn’t love you
+How do you know your family doesn’t love you?

 We’ve heard from people who say, “I feel like my family doesn’t love me.”
 Or, “My family doesn’t support me.”
 And this too, “Why do I feel my family doesn’t care about me.”
 The sad news about human relationships is that not everybody is loved equally even in pretty healthy families.
 In some cultures and families boys are more valued.
 Girls are not supported.
 It’s easy to feel less than or unloved.

 When people you love make you feel horrible, it’s hard to believe, and almost impossible to accept, that they’re just not into you.
 In fact, they may not love you at all.
-You may feel it’s your fault, or there’s something terrible wrong with you.
+You may feel it’s your fault, or there’s something terribly wrong with you.
 When do you know that what your gut tells you is true?

 Signs your family doesn’t care about you may be confusing

 Loved ones may say they may want you around for a lot of reasons.
-They may want you for the façade of happy family, or happy marriage.
+They may want you for the façade of the happy family, or happy marriage.
 They may believe (or know) you give good presents or money when they need it.
 But if you feel bad whenever you speak to them, or when they put you off or ignore you, they’re sending you a message.
 “I just don’t care about you.”
 Believe it.